JCSDA/jedi-docs/docs/overview/governance.rst

 The solution was then to include everything in the shared code, which quickly became bloated, difficult to manage, and unpopular.

-In modern programming this is common practice.
+In modern programming this situation can be avoided.
+Common practices such as modularity, generic programming, and separation of concerns permit more versatile and efficient workflows.
 On one hand, a specialized sub-class in an inheritance structure leaves no trace behind when it is removed.
-Examples can be the use of specific observation types in a DA system, or a specific physics package in a model and many other circumstances are possible.
+Examples can be the use of specific observation types in a DA system, or a specific physics package in a model; many other circumstances are possible.
-On the other side of the spectrum, a high level application constructed from a collection of objects does not have any impact on other applications using all or some of the same objects.
+On the other side of the spectrum, a high-level application constructed from a collection of objects does not have any impact on other applications using all or some of the same objects.
-Software packages might have only low level extensions (e.g. browsers or applications like photoshop that support plugins) or high level extensions (system libraries or MPI) or both (JEDI is in that category).
+Software packages might have only low level extensions (e.g. browsers or applications like photoshop that support plugins) or high level extensions (system libraries or MPI) or both.
+JEDI is in the latter category.

 However, this will only work if the interfaces in the middle layer are stable.
 If interfaces of a base class change, all subclasses will need to adapt.
 If interfaces of the objects used by high level applications change all those applications will need to change.
 If that happens often, the system will quickly become unpopular.
-It is the second role of a governance body for a community unified data assimilation and forecasting system: ensure that changes in the interfaces are infrequent and fully justified, documented and communicated if they become necessary.
+The second role of a governance framework for a community unified data assimilation and forecasting system is to ensure that changes in the interfaces are infrequent and fully justified.
+If such changes are justified, they must then be documented and communicated.

-The last role of the governance body is to provide guidelines regarding who has authorization to review and administer code at each level, most importantly at the release preparation level.
+The third role of the governance framework is to establish who has authorization to review and administer code at each level, most importantly at the release preparation level.
 Typically, this means designating a small pool of reviewers for each main component